JJoeDev/UnityLocalMultiplayer/README.md

 If you want to make a local multiplayer game the easiest way is to use the new input system.

-Start of by making a new action map and adding your controlls.
+Start of by making a new action map and adding your controlls. (we will use this for both players.
+Don't mind the P1)

 // IMAGE